 28. (1) It shall be impossible for the source control mechanism to be switched on from inside the treatment room.

-(2) The source control mechanism shall have a locking device so that it cannot be operated by any unauthorized person.
+(2) The source control mechanism shall have a locking device so that it cannot be operated by any unauthorised person.

 29. (1) The equipment shall be arranged so that the selection of the mode of treatment and the selection and correct location of wedge filters are identified electrically.